How much do I owe in taxes?

 Rental properties are valued using the Income Approach for properties that have been purchased as income investments with no intent to sell to the tenant.
 Rent-to-Own is basically an unrecorded contract to sell the property.
 If the contract to sell is recorded, then the tenant would be able to apply for various exemptions, including the homestead.

 I purchased my property through the Grant County Tax Sale.
-Why isn’t tax sales used when assessing income properties, especially if they are the predominant sales?
+Why aren't tax sales used when assessing income properties, especially if they are the predominant sales?